PromyLOPh/eumel/quickstart.rst

 -----------

-Fortunately a set of 1.2 MB install floppy disks of EUMEL’s x86 port has been preserved.
+Fortunately a set of 1.2 MB install floppy disks of EUMEL’s x86 port has been preserved, see section artifacts_.
 It can be installed in any virtual machine emulating an IBM PC.
 In this example we’re using qemu_.
-The `first disk`__ is optional and contains `install instructions`_ in german language.
-The `second disk`__ is the bootable setup programs.
-It creates a partition on the harddrive, formats it and installs the SHard. `Disk three`__ contains EUMEL0 and base system.

 1. Create a 128 MB harddrive: ``qemu-img create  root.img 128M``
 2. Start the setup program: ``qemu-system-i386 -drive